Salil Gewali: Awards and accolades

-Gewali receives “Dr. APJ Abdul Kalam Rashtra Gaurav Samman Award" from the Governor of Assam, Gulab Chand Kataria, at Raj Bhavan, Guwahati.
+Gewali receives "Dr. APJ Abdul Kalam Rashtra Gaurav Samman Award" from the Governor of Assam, Gulab Chand Kataria, at Raj Bhavan, Guwahati.

 Gewali has been honored with numerous awards for his literary and creative works since his early school days.
 From 1980 to 1984, he received consecutive Ananda Sammelan Puraskars and Bhanu Awards for his self-composed poems and essay writing.
 In 2011, he was recognized with the Thomas Jones Award by the United Christian Writers' Association for his literary contributions and service rendered to the nation.
-On June 13, 2023, Gewali was honored with “Dr. APJ Abdul Kalam Rashtra Gaurav Samman" by the Dr. APJ Abdul Kalam Foundation of Howrah, West Bengal, for his contributions to the nation.
+On 13 June 2023, Gewali was honored with "Dr. APJ Abdul Kalam Rashtra Gaurav Samman" by the Dr. APJ Abdul Kalam Foundation of Howrah, West Bengal, for his contributions to the nation.
 The award was formally presented to him by the Governor of Assam, Gulab Chand Kataria, at Raj Bhavan, Guwahati.
-Gewali also received the Literary Excellence Award from the All Assam Gorkha Students' Union for his contributions to literature and the propagation of Indian culture and heritage on December 25, 2023.
+Gewali also received the Literary Excellence Award from the All Assam Gorkha Students' Union for his contributions to literature and the propagation of Indian culture and heritage on 25 December 2023.
 He was conferred the Chhatrapati Shivaji Maharaj Rashtra Prem Samman award in June 2025 by the Mumbai-based youth organization, Yuva Heet Karini Sangh, in recognition of his patriotic service to the country through his research-based book and journalism.
 In October 2025, the Meghalaya Bihari Yuva Munch honoured Gewali with the Matribhumi Seva Puraskar.
+Gewali received the Global Wisdom Excellence Award from Reform Education for a New World in Virginia, United States, on International Yoga Day, 21 Jun 2026.